d2l-ai/d2l-zh/chapter_computer-vision/neural-style.md

 ## 参考文献

-[1] Gatys, Leon A., Alexander S. Ecker, and Matthias Bethge.
-"Image style transfer using convolutional neural networks."
-CVPR.
-2016.
+[1] Gatys, L. A., Ecker, A. S., & Bethge, M. (2016).
+Image style transfer using convolutional neural networks.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 2414-2423).